JohnWeisz/TypedJSON/readme.md

 ### Multi-dimensional arrays

-TypedJSON only supports multi-dimensional arrays of a single type (can be polymorphic), and requires specifying the array dimension:
+TypedJSON only supports multi-dimensional arrays of a single type (can be polymorphic), and requires specifying the array dimension to do so:

 ```typescript
 import 'reflect-metadata';